 Essential Tips

-- There is plenty of food and drink options at the park, but bring a small backpack with a water bottle that you can refill.
+- There are plenty of food and drink options at the park, but bring a small backpack with a water bottle (our current favorites) to refill so you can always have water on you.

 - The caravan also has a cooler, cups, and cold water.